CaffeinatedCanine/arlathanxchange/website/docs/tutorials/autoao3.md

 1. Start by rescraping the data. (*Optional.*)
     The mods are pretty dilligent about rescraping sign-ups (getting the new info) a couple of times a day, but if you want to rescrape to ensure you have the most up to date versions, you are more than welcome to do so.
 It won't hurt anything!

-    The app displays the last time the info was scraped in a dark gray bar in your local time.
-To rescrape, simply hit the red `Re-scrape` button and wait for 5-15 minutes for it to get all the new data.
+    The app displays the last time the info was scraped in your local time to the right of the exchange info.
+To re-scrape, simply hit the red `Re-scrape` button on the far right side of the window and wait for 5-15 minutes for it to get all the new data.
 Then, refresh your page.

 <a href="#img1" class="preview">
 <img src={require('/img/tutorial/scrape.png').default} alt="Re-scrape Button"  class="thumbnail" />